Overview

 Exploring Potential Designs

-With an defined problem and goal to work towards, we started designing the layout with wireframes and storyboards.
+With n defined problem and goal to work towards, we started designing the layout with wireframes and storyboards.

 Sketched Wireframes